coding418/creative-coding-classroom/README.md

 ## Raspberry Pi Classroom Management System for Creative Coding Classes

 "Web App" interface for managing a classroom of Raspberry Pi computers.
-Simplifies and greatly speeds up the process of the most common remote management tasks in the classroom:
+Simplifies and greatly speeds up the process of running the most common remote management tasks in the classroom (or at least the tasks I found myself running 10 to 20 times per class!):
 * Ping
 * VNC Remote Desktop
 * SSH Remote Shell
 * SFTP File Transfer

 ## Architecture